 A piece of ⅛-inch plywood paneling was cut to the dimension of the closet floor.
 The right corner of the plywood paneling was notched 1-inch.
 Using industrial glue, four wooden blocks measuring 3-inches in height were attached to each corner side wall.

 When the plywood paneling is in place, the notch allows the panel to be lifted using a single finger for access.
 One would have to put their head inside the closet and look down to see the notch.

-We also keep a small amount of quarters in a plastic container for the laundromats in the closet.
+We also keep a small number of quarters in a plastic container for the laundromats in the closet.
 Should someone make their way to the closet and find the quarters they may be satisfied to take them and look no further.
 We’re just cutting our losses.

 The cost was under $6 for the sheet of plywood, and the four corner wood pieces were scraps that I had around the house.
-The money bag was bought on Amazon a couple years ago for $15.
-As for the level of difficulty, it was a couple steps below medium.
+The money bag was bought on Amazon a couple of years ago for $15.
+As for the level of difficulty, it was a couple of steps below medium.
 The only consideration would be your experience in measuring and cutting of the plywood.